 It is the Ombudsman's view that advance public notice should include information about all open and closed portions of a meeting, and meaningful information about all items to be considered.
 The Ombudsman discourages the practice of having "standing" closed session items and recommends that notices and agendas accurately reflect the specific matters intended to be discussed at a particular meeting.
+In addition, adequate notice should not only include the date of the meeting, but also its time and place, in order to facilitate the public's right to attend and observe open portions of municipal meetings.

-Can subjects not identified in a public notice and resolution authorizing a meeting be considered during a closed meeting?
+Can subjects not identified in the public notice and resolution authorizing a closed meeting be considered during the meeting?